Enriched text

-Enriched text is a formatted text format for e-mail, defined by the IETF in RFC 1896 and associated with the text/enriched MIME type which is defined in RFC 1563.
+Enriched text is a formatted text format for email, defined by the IETF in RFC 1896 and associated with the text/enriched MIME type which is defined in RFC 1563.

+Format

 It is "intended to facilitate the wider interoperation of simple enriched text across a wide variety of hardware and software platforms".
-As of 2012, enriched text remained almost unknown in e-mail traffic, while HTML e-mail is widely used.
-Enriched text, or at least the subset of HTML that can be transformed into enriched text, is seen as preferable to full HTML for use with e-mail (mainly because of security considerations).
+As of 2012, enriched text remained almost unknown in email traffic, while HTML email is widely used.
+Enriched text, or at least the subset of HTML that can be transformed into enriched text, is seen as preferable to full HTML for use with email (mainly because of security considerations).